How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, place your litter box in another room.
+If you have a cat, put your litter box somewhere else.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors all over your home.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also regularly vacuum near your furnace to block dust from accumulating.
+You should also regularly sweep near your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or regular maintenance in Georgetown, Miller Climate Control LLC can expertly meet your needs.
-Our highly trained technicians can work on any HVAC model or brand.
+Whether you have to have furnace replacement or routine maintenance in Georgetown, Miller Climate Control LLC can expertly meet your needs.
+Our highly trained technicians can work on any furnace model or brand.